EricDarve/NLA/content/Method of power iteration.md

 \boldsymbol{q}_k \to e^{ik \theta} \boldsymbol{x}_1
 $$
 So $e^{-i k \theta} \boldsymbol q_k$ converges to $\boldsymbol{x}_{1}$.

+**Intuitive analogy.**
+- Each eigenvector is scaled by its corresponding eigenvalue when multiplied by A.
+- The largest eigenvalue causes the fastest growth.
+- Over many iterations, the component along the dominant eigenvector outgrows all others.
+- We can think of it like repeatedly sieving sand through increasingly fine meshes.
+Eventually, only the largest particles (analogous to the dominant eigenvector) remain.

 [[Eigenvalues]], [[Eigenvalues cannot be computed exactly]], [[Why eigenvalues]]